Reference

 3. Annuals / Tender Perennials

-I always liked 'David 'Verity' which has dark orange flowers and a nice shrub size.
-And I like the tiny draping one I have in a terra cotta trough this year, with deep red flowers, called 'Cubano Cristo'.
+I always liked 'David 'Verity' cuphea which has dark orange flowers and a nice shrub size.
+And I like the tiny draping one I had in a terra cotta trough, with deep red flowers, called 'Cubano Cristo'.

-Gomphrena Strawberry Fields also did not do well this year in ground.
-Maybe try it again next year in the blue container on the patio tucked in with the bush clematis there?
+Gomphrena Strawberry Fields also did not do well in ground.
+Try it again in the blue container on the patio tucked in with the bush clematis there.
+Done.

 5. Radio Red